Generic coarse geometry of leaves: Introduction

 \end{enumerate} \end{thm}

 Roe~\cite[Proposition~2.25]{Roe1993} notes that the number of ends is a coarse invariant for some class of metric spaces, which includes the leaves of $X$.
-But indeed the end space is a coarse invariant of each leaf; this is proved by introducing the coarse end space of a metric space, and showing that it equals the usual end space under certain conditions.
+Furthermore Bridson and Haefliger have proved that the end space is a coarsely quasi-isometric invariant of proper geodesic spaces \cite[Proposition~8.29]{BridsonHaefliger1999}.
+Indeed the end space is a coarse invariant of each leaf; this is proved by introducing the coarse end space of any metric space, and showing that it equals the usual end space under certain conditions.

 The space of ends of the generic leaf plays an important role in the indicated studies of its topology; in particular, a slight simplification of \cite[Theorem~A]{CantwellConlon1998} states that, if $\XF$ is minimal, then residually many leaves without holonomy have zero, one, two or a Cantor space of ends, simultaneously.
 Since the end space is a coarse invariant, we directly get the following slight improvement of that result when alternative~\eqref{i: all leaves in X_0,d are equi-coarsely quasi-isometric to each other} of Theorem~\ref{t: coarsely q.i. leaves 2} holds.